oriolsr/frontend-challenge/README.md

 * Feel free to work and improve on the available designs.
 Think of them as guidelines.
 * There's a "like" button on the details page.
 It would be great if this information is persistent!
 * Prefer to use a css methodology, such as BEM, ITCSS, etc;
+* Use any CSS extension like LESS or SASS;
 * Asking questions is good.
 We will not penalize you for asking questions;
 * The API server is sometimes slow, so think about loading and empty states throughout your application;
 * We're looking for signs you understand concepts such as events, promises, and reactivity, and how those concepts are implemented in Javascript;